miaonaise/ABB-Summer-2017/README.md

 3. BRL-CAD
 4. OpenSCAD
 5. PythonOCC/Open CasCade
+6. SALOME
 These are the names of the free CAD softwares.

 ## RESULT
 FreeCAD is the best software for achieving the aim.
-PythonOCC can do more advanced things.
+PythonOCC has a much more extended library.
 Other softwares have signifciant limitations for achieving the aim.

 More info:
 - All softwares in the list have Python API for scripting geometry. (i.e. technically speaking, they are all capable of fulfilling the aim.
 I have only achieved the aim with FreeCAD.)
 - Only FreeCAD and PythonOCC has python as its default scripting language.
 The others have a different default scripting language that runs with their GUI.
+- FreeCAD, PythonOCC and SALOME are all based on the Open CASCADE library.
 - ANSA supporter recommends not to import geometry in STL files in ANSA.

 ##